The Best Cloud Manufacturing Software

 - ECI M1: Best for Job Shops

-Why We Chose It: We went with Epicor Kinetic because it’s well-suited for made-to-order and engineer-to-order work.
+Epicor Kinetic is well-suited for made-to-order and engineer-to-order work.
 It’s a tier-two ERP software with modular manufacturing and distribution capabilities.
 Its key features include compliance management, planning and scheduling, supply chain management, quality assurance, and maintenance management.

 Epicor also delivers customizable reporting and the option for limited code adjustments, allowing companies to align the platform with their specific business workflows.
 Additionally, the software’s ability to collect real-time shop floor data and support AI adds value to manufacturing operations.
 Despite the learning curve associated with the software, its highly flexible nature makes it an ideal choice for businesses seeking an adaptable ERP system.

-Why We Chose It: We picked Fishbowl Inventory because it integrates with QuickBooks to enhance users’ inventory management capabilities or help them implement a light MRP system.
+Fishbowl Inventory integrates with QuickBooks to enhance users’ inventory management capabilities or help them implement a light MRP system.
 It can also integrate with eCommerce platforms, including:

 - Shopify